ChrisKuklewicz/ocaml-regex-tfa/CODE-GUIDE.md

 This defines "nullView" which will be core of defining how zero-character-accepting possibilities get considered separately from character-accepting possibilities.

 This also defines "dominates" which establishes a partial order useful for avoiding redundant checking of conditions.
-With a plethora conditions to check it would be an optmization to use binary decisions diagrams.
+With a plethora conditions to check it would be an optimization to use binary decisions diagrams.

 * corePattern.ml